 Like Batman, who probably inspired the film’s original title, Citizen Vigilante follows a vigilante named Sanders who takes justice into his own hands.
 He hunts down criminals and becomes a public hero.
 This draws the attention of Interpol chief Henry, played by Costas Mandylor, who sees him as a threat.

 The trailer itself looks more competent than Boll’s reputation might prepare you for, and Hammer appears genuinely committed to the role.
-Citizen Vigilante is scheduled for release this summer via Quiver Distribution.
-Whether anyone shows up is a different question, and right now, 2,207 YouTube views in 23 hours suggests the answer is still up for debate.
+Citizen Vigilante is scheduled for release on June 19 via Quiver Distribution.
+Whether anyone shows up is a different question.

 RELATED: Superman Returns Director Bryan Singer Is Back With A New Movie